-As the conjunctiva only covers the white of your eye, the central area of the eye (the cornea) is not affected.
-Your cornea is responsible for your sight, so any bleeding under the conjunctiva should not affect your vision.
+One of the small vessels can burst occasionally.
+Even a tiny amount of blood can spread out a lot in the narrow space.
+As the conjunctiva only covers the white of each eye, the central area of the eye (the cornea) is unaffected.
+Your cornea is responsible for your sight, so any bleeding under the conjunctiva shouldn’t affect your vision.

-Blood under the conjunctiva is not a dangerous condition.
-It usually goes away on its own within a few weeks.
+Bleeding under the conjunctiva isn’t a dangerous condition.
+It doesn’t usually require treatment, and it often goes away on its own within one to two weeks.

 - accidental injury

 - high blood pressure